minhtule/Tapster-iOS-Demo/TUTORIAL.md

 * Send user data using the `setUser` method.
 * Send likes data using the `recordAction` method.

 Now, run the application again.
 In the home screen, tap on `Import Data` and then `Run Import` button.
-The whole import will take about 6 minutes so be patient!
-You will see the completed time displayed i Xcode console when it finishes.
+The whole import will take a while.
+Check Xcode's debug console to see the progress.

-**_Note:_** The import of like events is a bit tricky because there are 190k events.
-We can't simply send in all of them at once because each request creates a new thread.
-The app's CPU and memory usage will shoot up and it will hang.
-So we need to handle the requests manually and send only 4 requests at a time.
-Hopefully, PredictionIO Event API will support batch requests soon.

 ## Train and deploy the engine